Yoga for Adults with Special Needs

 You will learn how to pose questions, challenge behaviours and become aware of a person’s range of abilities to help tailor your practice accordingly in both a one-to-one sessions and group settings.

-This training runs from 9:30-5:30 with an hour for lunch and appropriate breaks throughout the day.
+This course days run from 9:30-5:30 with an hour for lunch and appropriate breaks throughout the day.

 Please note: Early bird discounts are not applicable to deposits or payment plans.
 If you choose to pay a deposit you will be required to pay the remaining balance prior to the course start date.

 What does my fee cover?